Law Firm

 What is the duty of care?

-The duty of care requires people to take reasonable care not to injure those affected by their actions.
-This duty varies depending on the situation.
 For example, a driver must avoid injuring pedestrians and other road users, an employer must provide a safe working environment, and a restaurant must ensure food safety and premises safety for guests and staff.
 A doctor is expected to exercise reasonable medical care towards patients.

 What are the factors that affect negligence?

 Factors affecting negligence include causation and foreseeability.
 Causation links the injury directly to the breach of duty of care.
 The claim can be affected if an intervening event occurs between the breach and the injury.
 Foreseeability involves whether the event causing negligence was reasonably foreseeable by the wrongdoer.
-Unlikely, improbable events, or pure accidents are not typically covered by negligence law.
+Unlikely, improbable events, or pure accidents, are not typically covered by negligence law.

 What needs to be shown to prove negligence?